kimili/No-DB-URL-Shortener/README.md

 * Upload this entire repository to the host on which you want this to live.
 It should work on the document root or in a subdirectory.
 Don't forget the `.htaccess` file.
 Alternatively, you can do clone this repository to the server where you want this to live.
 * In the `inc` directory, rename `config.php.sample` to `config.php` and change the values in that file to something that works for you.
+* If you would like to use the same codebase to host url shortening for more than one domain, you can copy config.php.sample to DOMAIN.EXT-config.php.
+The code will look for this file before loading the default config.php.
 * Change permissions on `inc/config.php`, `inc/daily-count.txt` and `content/urls` to be writable by the server.
 Ususally, that involves a `chmod 777` on those files and directories in the terminal.
 * Hit the URL you've uploaded this to in your browser.
 You should be prompted to set a password, so do so!